 Not into whiskey?
 No problem.
 Enjoy the grounds of the Stoop House, read a book, or go on an afternoon hike!

 Today is all about exploring our surroundings.
-Wake up to a casual breakfast and find your way to some of the walks nearby in Tomnafinnoge Woods.
+We’ll wake up to a casual breakfast and find our way to some of the hikes nearby in Tomnafinnoge Woods.
 We’ll explore the ancient oak forest together (for those looking for a long walk), and meet up at the Big House for a pint, games, and an enjoyable cap to a relaxing day.